Geodan/i3dm.export/README.md

 ## Composites

 Starting release 2.0, for every tile there will be a composiste tile (cmpt) - even if there is only 1 model available in the tile.
 Specs see https://docs.opengeospatial.org/cs/18-053r2/18-053r2.html#249 .
 The composite tile contains a collection of instanced 3d tiles (i3dm), for each model there is 1 i3dm.
-When there is only 1 model used in the instances, an i3dm tile will be generated.

 ## Implicit tiling